Brody Rademacher, second-half stops send Seneca past St. Bede

 PERU – Seneca used big plays early and often as the Fighting Irish came away with a 36-12 Chicagoland Prairie Conference victory over the St. Bede Bruins on Friday night on the campus of the Academy.

-After the Bruins picked up an initial first down on a 5-yard run from Halden Hueneberg and a 5-yard pass from Gino Ferrari to Carson Riva, the Irish defense quickly forced a punt.
+After the Bruins picked up their first down on a 5-yard run from Halden Hueneberg and a 5-yard pass from Gino Ferrari to Carson Riva, the Irish defense quickly forced a punt.
 That put the Seneca offense on the field, and on its first play quarterback Paxton Giertz fumbled the ball and then picked it up for a 9-yard gain.
 Cameron Shriey had runs of 7 and 8 yards before Brody Rademacher busted free for 18 yards.

 That set up a 12-yard run by Giertz, who then used a spin move for a 4-yard touchdown run to put the Irish ahead 7-0.